code-game-project/website/docs/specification/cge.md

 At its base CodeGame is a language agnostic protocol.
 But every game needs to create its own types for commands, events and other data.
 These types somehow need to be represented in the programming language of the client.
-Providing type definitions for every officially supported programming language for every game would be a huge maintanance hurdle.
+Providing type definitions for every officially supported programming language for every game would be a huge maintenance hurdle.

 That's why CodeGame provides the *CodeGame Events Language* or *CGE* for short.
 It allows game developers to create one file containing the types defined by the game instead of one for every supported language.